 Representative of the General Organization for Social Insurance Governor

 Provide Saudi families with the opportunities to own suitable housing

-Abolishing the concept of waiting for housing support from 15 years to immediate entitlement through (Sakani) platform and providing housing and financing solutions to 834K families, including 310K families who inhabited their homes
+Abolished the waiting time for housing support from 15 years to immediate entitlement through (Sakani) platform and provided housing and financing solutions to 834K families, including 310K families who now live in their homes.

-Providing adequate housing for families most in need of the benefit system by providing more than 46K housing units in various regions of the Kingdom in partnership with the non-profit sector and more than 350 associations
+Provided adequate housing for families most in need, providing more than 46K housing units throughout the Kingdom in partnership with the non-profit sector and more than 350 associations.

-Activating the partnership with the private sector by developing more than 141K housing units and strengthening the partnership with all banks and financing institutions to provide 424K subsidized real estate loans to citizens
+Activated the partnership with the private sector by developing more than 141K housing units and strengthening the partnership with all banks and financing institutions to provide 424K subsidized real estate loans to citizens.

-The rental sector was developed to protect the rights of the lessor, the lessee and the real estate broker, through the launch of the (Ejar) platform, as the number of documented lease contracts reached more than 1.4 million contracts.
+Developed the rental sector by launching the (Ejar) platform to protect the rights of the lessor, the lessee, and the real estate broker.
+The number of documented lease contracts reached more than 1.4 million.